vivienbarchet/TenseMusic/docs/index.md

 #### onset_eval = onset_evaluation(onset_env, y, sr):

 Returns the piece with the extracted onsets overlayed as clicks.
 The onset envelope should be the envelope returned by the onset frequency extraction function.

-#### pitch_eval = evaluate_pitch(pitches, times, sr):

-Pitch sonification for the melody line if using vocal music.
-Returns the sonified pitch contour estimated for the vocal melody.
-Only applicable if category = "voice" in the pitch extraction.

 #### pitch_eval, pitch_lists = evaluate_polyphonic_pitch(pitch_df, sr):